hippietrippycoder/Boom-Bike---Linear-Regression/README.md

 Based on various meteorological surveys and people's styles, the service provider firm has gathered a large dataset on daily bike demands across the American market based on some factors.

 ## Conclusions
-- The best fitten line for this BoomBikes Liner Regression model equation is:
+- The best fitted line equation for this Multiple Liner Regression model on Boom Bikes is:

 cnt = (0.2350 X yr) + (0.0546 X workingday) + (0.4403 X atemp) + (-0.1931 X hum) + (-0.1201 X windspeed) + (-0.0417 X Dec) + (0.0342 X Mar) + (0.0377 X May) + (-0.0756 X Nov) + (0.0779 X Sep) + (0.0572 X sat) + (-0.1382 X Spring) + (0.0788 X winter)